itsumura-h/nim-basolato/documents/en/view.md

   return applicationView(title, impl())
 ```

-This is compiled to html like this.
+This is compiled to html like self.
 ```html
 <!DOCTYPE html>
 <html lang="en">